kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 placeholder (as opposed to a frontmatter DM) or to override the illustration specified in a frontmatter title page DM.

+title.page.illustration.height
+When title.page.illustration is specified, use this as the reproduction height of the illustration.

+title.page.illustration.scale
+When title.page.illustration is specified, use this as the reproduction scale of the illustration.

+title.page.illustration.width
+When title.page.illustration is specified, use this as the reproduction width of the illustration.

 title.page.issue.date
 Show the issue date of the publication module on the generated title page.